turbobabr/sketch-devtools/README.md

 ![HTML Formatting Sample](https://raw.githubusercontent.com/turbobabr/sketch-devtools/master/docs/html_formatting_sample.png)

-#### Logging Objects
+##### Logging Objects

-If you want to log an object combined with some text you have to escape HTML symbols first:
+If you want to log an object combined with some text in a single line you have to escape HTML symbols first:

 ```JavaScript
 function escapeHTML(string) {